Magnus Andersson (footballer, born 1958)

 Magnus Andersson (born 23 April 1958) is a Swedish former footballer who played as a defender.

 Career

 Andersson played for Malmö FF in the 1970s and the 1980s.
-He played in the European Champions Cup final in 1979 against Nottingham Forest F.C. and was a member of the Sweden national football team in the 1978 FIFA World Cup.
+He played in the European Champions Cup final in 1979 against Nottingham Forest F.C. and was a member of the Sweden men's national football team in the 1978 FIFA World Cup.